Thinkersbluff/dgus-reloaded_klipper/README.md

 Once you have installed Klipper and Mainsail, you should be able to browse to your Klipper host in the Mainsail front-end, to finish the installation and configuration:

-5. In the "Related Changes" folder from the unzipped Source.zip archive, in the "Overwrite these Klipper host files" sub-folder of the motherboard sub-folder applicable to your printer,  find and unzip the applicable MACHINE_Configs....zip file.
+5. In the "Related Changes" folder from the unzipped Source.zip archive, open the "Custom Klipper host files" sub-folder of the motherboard sub-folder applicable to your printer.
-6. First read the ReadMe.txt file in the MACHINE_Configs....zip file, to familiarize yourself with the purpose of each file and note any changes made since the last release.
+6. First read the ReadMe.txt file, to familiarize yourself with the purpose of each file and note any changes made since the last release.
 7. Then copy the applicable files into ~/printer_data/config on your host processor **and configure them for your specific printer/preferences.**
    **NOTES:**
           a)  You can upload files to ~/printer_data/config via the Mainsail MACHINE tab, rather than messing about with SFTP and nano, if you prefer.
           b)  You can use a utility like [Winmerge](https://winmerge.org/downloads/?lang=en) to compare the new files with existing files, if you prefer to selectively modify the existing files, rather than replacing them.
-          c) **You can completely ignore the KIAUH repos.txt file**
 8. Copy the t5uid1 folder and contents into the ~/klipper/klippy/extras directory on your host (e.g. by using an SFTP program logged into your host, to transfer those files from the folder DGUS-Reloaded_for_CR6-Klipper_Component-..../klippy/extras that you extracted from the downloaded release zip file on your system.)
 9. Follow the instructions on [https://github.com/matthewlloyd/Klipper-Stable-Z-Home](https://github.com/matthewlloyd/Klipper-Stable-Z-Home), to also install stable_z_home.py.
    NOTE: To Clone a Repo:
   i) log in to the Klipper host via SSH (e.g. Using PUtTy)
  ii) At the Home directory, type:  <code>git clone https://github.com/matthewlloyd/Klipper-Stable-Z-Home.git</code>
-10. In the "Related Changes" folder from the unzipped Source.zip archive, in the "Flash this to the motherboard" sub-folder of the motherboard sub-folder applicable to your printer,  find the  klipper.bin file and flash that file to your printer.
+10. In the "Related Changes" folder from the unzipped Source.zip archive, in the "Flash  motherbd" sub-folder of the motherboard sub-folder applicable to your printer,  find the  klipper.bin file and flash that file to your printer (the same way you would flash the Creality or Community Firmware to your motherbaord.)
 11. Restart your printer.
 12. Restart Klipper.

 Klipper should now connect with your mcu and Mainsail should support printing.
 Until you have the matching DWIN_SET installed on your stock display, however, the display will still not function correctly.

-If instead you see error messages in Mainsail, you will need to resolve whatever problems are reported, until Klipper connects and reports "Ready".
+If instead you see error messages in Mainsail, you will need to resolve whatever problems are reported, until Klipper connects and reports "Ready". e.g. If your MCU serial interface id is not set correctly, then follow [the Klipper3D.org Klipper installation guidelines](https://www.klipper3d.org/Installation.html) to obtain the correct id and edit printer.cfg to insert it.

 ## Slicer-Specific Configuration Guidelines
 The Print screens rely on receiving M73 P.. messages, to display % progress and M73 R.. messages, to display time remaining.